Mandatory documents

 The closest national and international airports are located in Kansas City (MCI) and Wichita (ICT), both of which are approximately 130 miles/210 km from Manhattan.

 Kansas State University provides shuttle service from the MHK airport to the K-State campus two weeks before the start of the fall and spring semesters for approximately a 5-day period.
-Shuttle dates and registration will be available here in July (for the fall semester) and in December (for the spring semester).
+Shuttle dates and registration will be sent to international students in July (for the fall semester) and in December (for the spring semester).

-While there are no requirements for graduate students live, it is highly recommended that international students reside in K-State's Jardine apartments at least for the first year of their studies.
+While there are no housing requirements for graduate students, it is highly recommended that international students reside in K-State's Jardine apartments for at least the first year of their studies.

 Benefits of living in Jardine